Uzi: Stocks

 There are different stocks available for the Uzi proper.
-There is a wooden stock with a metal buttplate that comes in three similar variations that was used by the IDF.
+There is a wooden stock with a metal buttplate that comes in three similar variations that were used by the IDF.
 The first version had a flat butt and straight comb and had hollows for a cleaning rod and gun oil bottle.
 The second had an angled butt and a straight comb and no hollows.
 The third had an angled butt and curved comb and no hollows; a polymer version is currently available from IMI.
-The wooden stocks originally had a quick-release base but the ones sold in the United States often had a permanent base for legal reasons, as detachable stocks on pistols or other short barreled weapons upgrades the weapon to NFA status.
+The wooden stocks originally had a quick-release base but the ones sold in the United States often had a permanent base for legal reasons, as detachable stocks on pistols or other short-barreled weapons upgrade the weapon to NFA status.

-Choate made an aftermarket polymer stock with a rubber buttpad that had a flat butt, a straight comb, and a permanent base.
+Choate made an aftermarket polymer stock with a rubber butt-pad that had a flat butt, a straight comb, and a permanent base.

-In 1956, IMI developed a downward-folding twin-strut metal stock with two swiveling sections that tucks under the rear of the receiver.
+In 1956, IMI developed a downward-folding twin-strut metal stock with two swivelling sections that tuck under the rear of the receiver.
 The Mini Uzi has a forward-folding single-strut metal stock that is actually an inch longer than the Uzi's.
 Its buttplate can be used as a foregrip when stowed.
 The Micro Uzi has a similar model.